konstantinTarletski/game-sys-test-task/README.md

 This project can be run in 3 ways:
 * With docker-compose
 * Like local applications
-* Deployed to cloud (Google kubernetes Engine) - http://35.204.180.8/swagger-ui.html (Cluster stopped for now.
-Ask me to run it)
+* Deployed to cloud (Google kubernetes Engine) - http://34.90.176.189/swagger-ui.html

 ### Run with docker-compose